 RECOMMENDED: 31 things to do in Europe at least once in your life

 Once numerous, Europe’s night trains have gradually been cut back over recent decades.
-But that trend is reversing, and we’re super excited to hear about the announcement of five new European night train routes, launching over the next four years.
+But that trend is reversing, and we’re super excited about the announcement of at least six new European night train routes, launching over the next four years.

 In short: your European travels over the coming years are going to involve a lot less hanging around at airports, and a lot more sashaying through railway stations.
 Needless to say, we’re into it.
 All aboard!